Yatala, Queensland: Economy

 The Yatala Brewery is on a site bounded by Cuthbert Drive (and the Pacific Motorway) to the east, Darlington Drive to the north and Pearson Road to the west (27.75493°S 153.23486°E).

 Yatala is the base for Supercar team Matt Stone Racing, and was previously the base for Stone Brothers Racing and later Erebus Motorsport.

-Kanga Loaders, a heavy machinery manufacturer, are headquartered in Yatala.
+Kanga Loaders, a heavy machinery manufacturer, are headquartered at 4 Octal Street.

+In mid-2024, construction was finalised on a 10,000 sqm advanced manufacturing facility for Gilmour Space Technologies, which will also serve as the company’s headquarters.
+The facility is on Pearson Road, adjacent to the Yatala Brewery, and situated within the Stockland Distribution Centre South.

 Education

-Rivermount College is a private primary and secondary (Prep-12) school for boys and girls at Rivermount Drive (27.7539°S 153.2004°E).
+Rivermount College is a private primary and secondary (Preparatory to Year 12) school for boys and girls at Rivermount Drive (27.7539°S 153.2004°E).
 In 2018, the school had an enrolment of 917 students with 66 teachers (64 full-time equivalent) and 50 non-teaching staff (39 full-time equivalent).

 There are no government schools in Yatala.
 The nearest government primary schools are Norfolk Village State School in neighbouring Ormeau to the south-east and Mount Warren Park State School in neighbouring Mount Warren Park. to the north-west.
-The nearest government secondary schools are Ormeau Woods State High School in neighbouring Ormeau to the south-east, Beenleigh State High School in Beenleigh to the north-west, and Windaroo Valley State High School in neighbouring Windaroo to the west.
+The nearest government secondary schools are Ormeau Woods State High School in neighbouring Ormeau to the south-east, Beenleigh State High School in Beenleigh to the north-west, and Windaroo Valley State High School in neighbouring Bahrs Scrub to the west.

 Amenities

-There are no permanent public libraries in the vicinity of Yatala (Yatala residents are ineligible to use the nearby Beenleigh public library as it is operated by the Logan City Council), however the Gold Coast City Council operates a mobile library which regularly visits the nearby suburb of Ormeau.
+The Gold Coast City Council operates a mobile library which regularly visits the nearby suburb of Ormeau.
+Residents of the Gold Coast can also use the Logan City libraries, with neighbouring Beenleigh being the closest.

 There are a number of parks in the area: